 Call it a hunch, but I think mobile technology is becoming more popular these days.
 I know, that is a pretty crazy assumption and some of your are probably thinking — mobile is just a fad… right.
 Mobile devices are taking over the world.
 The adoption of mobile devices continues to grow very rapidly and this means that more and more users will be using their mobile browsers to view your web site or application.

 HTML 5 is the most mobile ready tool for developing mobile sites and apps.
 With Adobe announcing the death of mobile Flash, you will now count on HTML5 to do your mobile web application development.
 Mobile browsers have fully adopted HTML 5 so creating mobile ready projects is as easy as designing and constructing for their smaller touch screen displays — hence the popularity of Responsive Design.

-There are some great meta tags that also allow you to optimize for mobile:
+There are some great meta tags that also allow you to optimise for mobile:

-- Home Screen Icons: like favicons on desktop, these icons are used to add favorites to the home screen of an IOS and Android mobile device
+Home Screen Icons: like favicons on desktop, these icons are used to add favourites to the home screen of an IOS and Android mobile device

-For more info on how to mobilize your site via HTML 5, check out “Mobifying” Your HTML 5 Sit – Click Here.
+For more info on how to mobilise your site via HTML 5, check out “Modifying” Your HTML 5 Sit – Click Here.